guivazcabral/dotfiles/Readme.md

 ## Dotfiles

 Welcome to my dotfiles 🎉 here you'll find (some of) the configuration I use in my personal dev env.
 This is very personal, as it relies heavily on my preferences.
 It is also ever-changing so don't expect this to be super up to date.

 <details>
   <summary>Kitty</summary>

   - Install [kitty](https://sw.kovidgoyal.net/kitty/binary/)

-  - Create symlinks for `~/.config`

   - Install fish `brew install fish`